LLNL/zfp/docs/source/python.rst

 Decompression
 -------------

-.. py:function:: decompress_numpy(compressed_data)
+.. py:function:: zfpy.decompress_numpy(compressed_data, policy = policy_serial)

   Decompress a byte stream, *compressed_data*, produced by :py:func:`compress_numpy` (with header enabled) and return the decompressed NumPy array.
-This function throws on exception upon error.
+This function throws an exception upon error.

 :py:func:`decompress_numpy` consumes a compressed stream that includes a header and produces a NumPy array with metadata populated based on the